mikeizbicki/cmc-csci040/topic_00_HTML/README.md

    > So now would also be a good time to trade these links (although it's not explicitly required for the lab).

 1. Upload the url to your completed webpage to sakai.

-> **NOTE:**
-> The lectures have not explicitly covered how to do most of the tasks in this lab.
-> The main purpose of this lab is to get you comfortable trying to read and figure out documentation...
-> even if that means just trying random stuff until it works.